Food4CE

 Contribution to Macro Regional and Smart Specialisation Strategies

-Emphasizing the importance of AFNs and short food supply chains in key macroregional strategies and smart specialization strategies is critical to the long-term development of AFNs.
-Therefore, targeted meetings with representatives of macroregional strategies are planned to align their action plans with the needs of AFNs.
+Emphasising the importance of Alternative Food Networks (AFNs) and short food supply chains in key macro-regional strategies and smart specialisation strategies was recognised as critical to the long-term development of AFNs.
+Therefore, targeted meetings with representatives of macro-regional strategies were organised to promote the alignment of their action plans with the needs of AFNs.

 News